dpalii/galcon-client/README.md

 6) open terminal in client folder
 7) type `npm i` to install dependencies

-## Available Scripts
+## Run app

-In the project directory, you can run:
+After setup is complete navigate to project folder and run following command:\

-### `npm start`
+`npm start`

-Runs the app in the development mode.\
+It runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+After these commands a tab with game will be opened in your browser.\

-The page will reload if you make edits.\
+You can access it directly by going to [http://localhost:3006](http://localhost:3006)

-You will also see any lint errors in the console.
+## Other Scripts

 ### `npm test`